amirabuhasan/myreads/README.md

   1. Clone the project repo
   2. Install all project dependencies with npm install.
   3. Launch the app with npm start.
-* Alternatively, a working live link can also be found here: https://amirabuhasan.github.io/myreads
+  4. The app can be accessed at localhost:3000

 ## Resources used